Arvamer/gilrs/README.md

 - Unified gamepad layout—buttons and axes are represented by familiar names
 - Support for SDL2 mappings including `SDL_GAMECONTROLLERCONFIG` environment
   variable which Steam uses
-- Hotplugging—GilRs will try to assign new ID for new gamepads and reuse same ID for gamepads which reconnected
+- Hotplugging—GilRs will try to assign new ID for new gamepads and reuse the same ID for gamepads which reconnected
 - Force feedback (rumble)
 - Power information (is gamepad wired, current battery status)